On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Introduction

 We informally describe the setup and results.
-A more precise treatment is given in \textsection\ref{s:fr}.
-The setup of this work is a metric measure space equipped with a $m$-symmetric diffusion process, where $m$ is a Radon measure with full support.
-Equivalently, we consider a metric space $(X,d)$ equipped with a strongly local, regular, Dirichlet form $(\sE,\sF)$ on $L^2(X,m)$.
-We call $(X,d,m,\sE,\sF)$ the metric measure space with a strongly local, regular Dirichlet form or MMD space for short.
-Associated to an MMD space $(X,d,m,\sE,\sF)$ is a non-negative self-adjoint operator $\sL$ on $L^2(m)$ such that the corresponding Markov semigroup $(P_t)_{t \ge 0}$ is given by $P_t= e^{-t \sL}$.
-The operator $\sL$ is called the \emph{generator} of $(X,d,m,\sE,\sF)$ is an analogue of the Laplace operator in the abstract setting of MMD spaces.
+A more precise treatment is given in Section \ref{s:fr}.
+The setup of this work is a metric space equipped with a Radon measure $m$ with full support and an $m$-symmetric diffusion process.
+Equivalently, we consider a metric space $(X,d)$ equipped with such $m$ and a strongly local, regular symmetric Dirichlet form $(\sE,\sF)$ on $L^2(X,m)$.
+We always assume that $B(x,r):=B_{d}(x,r):=\{y\in X \mid d(x,y)<r\}$ has compact closure in $X$ for any $(x,r)\in X\times(0,\infty)$ and that $X$ contains at least two elements, and call $(X,d,m,\sE,\sF)$ a \emph{metric measure Dirichlet space} or an \emph{MMD space} for short.
+Associated to an MMD space $(X,d,m,\sE,\sF)$ is a non-negative self-adjoint operator $\sL$ on $L^2(X,m)$ such that the corresponding Markov semigroup $(P_t)_{t \ge 0}$ is given by $P_t= e^{-t \sL}$.
+The operator $\sL$ is called the \emph{generator} of $(X,d,m,\sE,\sF)$, which is an analog of the Laplace operator in the abstract setting of MMD spaces.
 We refer to \cite{FOT, CF} for the theory of Dirichlet forms.

-We recall that this setup includes Brownian motion on a Riemannian manifold, where $d$ is the Riemannian distance function, $m$ is the Riemannian measure, $\sF$ is the Sobolev space $W^{1,2}$, and $\sE(f,f)= \int \abs{\grad f}^2 \, dm$, where $\grad$ denotes the Riemannian gradient.
-In this case, the corresponding generator $\sL$ is the Laplace-Beltrami operator with a minus sign (so that $\sL$ is non-negative definite operator).
-This setup also covers non-smooth settings like diffusions on fractals including the Sierpinski gasket and Sierpinski carpet.
+We recall that this setup includes Brownian motion on a Riemannian manifold, where $d$ is the Riemannian distance function, $m$ is the Riemannian measure, $\sF$ is the Sobolev space $W^{1,2}$, and $\sE(f,f)= \int \lvert \nabla f \rvert^2 \, dm$, where $\nabla$ denotes the Riemannian gradient.
+In this case, the corresponding generator $\sL$ is the Laplace--Beltrami operator with a minus sign (so that $\sL$ is non-negative definite).
+This setup also covers non-smooth settings like diffusions on fractals including the Sierpi\'{n}ski gasket and the Sierpi\'{n}ski carpet.
 We refer the reader to \cite{Bar98} for an introduction to diffusions on fractals.
-Random walks on graphs can also be studied in this framework because the corresponding cable process shares many properties with random walk (see \cite{BB04} for this approach).
+Random walks on graphs can also be studied in this framework because the corresponding cable processes share many properties with the original random walks (see \cite{BB04} for this approach).